luvforsamoyed/AI-API-optimizer/README.md

 ![Alt text](https://github.com/luvforsamoyed/anomaly_detection/blob/master/dataset.png?raw=true)

 Through this process we will get uniform interval-time series dataset.
-We are ready for work with each API.
+We are ready for working with each API.

 Performance Metrics
 -------------